Skip to content

 Recalculate all

-Use Recalculate all to recalculate all or multiple selected shees.
+Use Recalculate all to recalculate all sheets—or multiple selected sheets—that contain TeamOne content.

 Add code

-• you can collaborate with all your team members when you have new TM1 requirements or change requests
+• Collaborate with your whole team on new requirements or change requests.

-• a model draft gathered during reqruiements discussions can replace up to 95% of the development
+• A requirements draft can replace up to 95% of manual development.

-• you can prototype and implement real models in seconds
+• Prototype and implement real models in seconds.

 TIP

-This functionality requires to have TM1 ADMIN group.
-It will be automatically hidden for non-admin users.
+This functionality requires the TM1 ADMIN group.
+The UI is hidden automatically for non-admin users.

 • Create/update cube